nodejitsu/jitsu/README.md

 ## Overview

 [Jitsu](https://github.com/nodejitsu/jitsu) is a [Command Line Tool (CLI)](http://en.wikipedia.org/wiki/Command-line_interface) for managing and deploying Node.js applications.
 It's open-source and easy to use.
 [We've](https://github.com/nodejitsu) designed `jitsu` to be suitable for command line beginners, but still be powerful and extensible enough for production usage.

+This version of jitsu is compatible with node v0.4.12 only.
+Newer versions of jitsu require node v0.6.6 or later.

 `jitsu` requires `npm`, the [node package manager](http://npmjs.org).